 - That’s the distance between Fort Collins and Pueblo Colorado, or enough to drive over Trail Ridge Road from Estes Park to Snow Mountain Ranch 4 times!

 This grant allowed the Youth-Led Solutions team to cover the upfront cost of purchasing reusable storage options for towels and linens in the housekeeping department to replace the current “bundle system,” which involved wrapping towels and linens in plastic wrap to transport them to cabins and lodge rooms.
 It allowed for the purchase of necessary equipment to help housekeeping staff transport the larger, heavier reusable bundles of linens.

 Snow Mountain Ranch Solar Farm

-Snow Mountain Ranch, in partnership with Mountain Parks Electric, is set to complete a solar array project on the Snow Mountain Ranch property in the fall of 2021.
+Snow Mountain Ranch, in partnership with Mountain Parks Electric, is set to complete a solar array project on the Snow Mountain Ranch property in the near future.
 The project will consist of 850 solar panels generating 250 kW of solar energy, which would be enough to generate 100% of energy during Snow Mountain's lower energy-consumption days, and provide a large amount of supplemental energy on days consisting of high energy usage.
 The panels in the project are designed to track the sun and can create energy from both sides, increasing their productivity.
 The solar farm will also be seeded with native grass mix and will have a 7-foot wildlife fence around it to protect from animals that may wander through.